 WS: What was the strategy at Lionsgate’s film division before the pandemic, and how is that strategy being modified now because of it?

 FELTHEIMER: Change doesn’t happen easily.
 We believe in the theatrical exhibition window.
 It makes watching a movie more of an event, and we want to preserve the economic strength of all of our exhibition partners.
 However, we also see the opportunity to make the pie bigger for everyone with an earlier, premium VOD window.
 I believe that is going to happen, hopefully in such a way that our exhibition partners can share the benefit of a growing pie.

-We recently released the films I Still Believe and The Secret: Dare to Dream in the PVOD window, where they performed well.
+We released the films I Still Believe and The Secret: Dare to Dream in the PVOD window, where they performed well.
 We’re releasing the film Run straight to streamers domestically (and theatrically internationally).
 [We released] the film Antebellum, initially planned for a theatrical release, on PVOD on September 18, with an earlier window than usual for our home-entertainment rights, such as EST and regular video on demand, as well as an earlier window for pay television.